 Manu National Park – Short Trips from Cusco

-Traveling to Manu from Cusco, it would a good travel option?.
+Traveling to Manu from Cusco would be a good travel option.
 This appears a common question for most tourists who wants to visit the rainforest and experience wildlife near Cusco.
 How that can be possible if they only limited time?
-Before to write this article I was searching for forums of short tours into Manu at the major traveler’s platform; Trip Advisor, Lonely Planet, what I found was a bunch of suspicious material.
+Before writing this article I was searching for forums of short tours into Manu at the major traveler’s platforms; Trip Advisor, and Lonely Planet, and what I found was a bunch of suspicious material.
 As a lifetime guide in Manu National Park and Tambopata – Puerto Maldonado.
 I have decided to write this article that can help people to better organize a trip to one of the most biodiverse parks in the world.
 Here are some recommendations for choosing the best short trips to Manu National Park

 1: Tour focus

 A classic mistake is to go with rigid programs that do not focus on forest exploration–this puts you in a straitjacket and often the itineraries do not leave enough time for searching for animals or exploring the wilderness.
 Too much time may be lost covering cultural aspects along the journey that have less relevance to a real nature and wildlife excursion especially if you have booked a short trip.

 As everyone knows time is valuable when traveling. we strongly believe that any rainforest trip should be optimized to focus on exploring the forest as much as possible for the greatest chance of spotting wildlife, or at least footprints of large mammals such as; tapirs, wild pigs, and Jaguars rather than filling up on cultural activities of visiting bakeries, churches, museums, causing you to arrive late to the lodge.